AWCXV/EvaNet/README.md

  *You are welcome to submit your papers, results, and model weights for inclusion in the Public Leaderboard.*.

-  Apart from the link on the platform, benchmark datasets can be founded [here](https://pan.baidu.com/s/1MC-Grq3dEel8ZFIxi3Gbrw?pwd=nmdh).
+Benchmark datasets can be founded [here](https://pan.baidu.com/s/1MC-Grq3dEel8ZFIxi3Gbrw?pwd=nmdh).

  📮Email: chunyang_cheng@jiangnan.edu.cn ☎️WeChat: chengchunyang2016